stringandstickytape/MaxsAiStudio/README.md

 - Code review function (for project maintainers)
 - AutoSuggest function
 - Streaming responses from all AI providers
+- CS and HTML (with inline JS) highlighting

 ## Detailed Guide